• Skip to primary navigation

 If you’re renting a car, get our Costa Rica car rental discount and extra benefits!

-This small town has a handful of restaurants and hotels.
-Drake Bay is growing slowly with a couple of new hotels and businesses every year.
-However, this area does not readily accept credit card and there are no ATMs or banks in Drake Bay so make sure you bring plenty of cash.
+However, not all businesses readily accept credit card and there are no ATMs or banks in Drake Bay so make sure you bring plenty of cash.

-Some of the hotels don’t take credit card and require you to pay for your entire stay in cash so make sure to get enough (USD or CRC).
+Some of the hotels don’t take credit card and require you to pay for your entire stay in cash.

 Read more about handling money in Costa Rica.